Deaadman/UniversalTweaks/README.md

 - **WheelChairCutie**
     - Requested for the crosshair to always be visible.

+> [!WARNING]
->**Disclaimer:** This modification is not officially a part of The Long Dark and is not affiliated with Hinterland Studio Inc or its affiliates.
+> This modification is not officially a part of The Long Dark and is not affiliated with Hinterland Studio Inc or its affiliates.